airbadge-dev/airbadge/apps/docs/src/routes/session/+page.md

 ### Example

-This is an example of what session data would look like:
+This what session data would look like:

 ```json
 {